 First and foremost I despise when people write about their own projects.
-However, a friend who helps tremendously at The Havok Journal told me I needed to write the motivation behind my first soon to be released feature film.
+However, a friend who helps tremendously at The Havok Journal told me I needed to write the motivation behind my first soon-to-be-released feature film.
 So, based on her advice, here it is.

 Dark of Light is a suspense thriller based on a horrifying story every parent has thought about at least one time in their parenting endeavors.
 I heard about a story that occurred in my region that kept me up at night.
 It was a story about a little girl and a neighbor adult male.
 It was a story that kept me up at night—several nights.

 I, like many Havok Journal readers, am a veteran.
-I served in many third world shit holes.
+I served in many third-world shit holes.
 Like you, I have seen oppression.
 I have seen women and children treated worse than dogs.
 Things I have seen, like many, have placed an emotional scar deep inside my heart.

-But the things I witnessed were in far off distant lands.
-Rarely do we think or hear about atrocities here in the United States involving children unless its picked up on local news.
+But the things I witnessed were in far-off distant lands.
+Rarely do we think or hear about atrocities here in the United States involving children unless it’s picked up on local news.
 But what about national news?
 Why are the tens of thousands of young children abducted every year not making national news?